developer-zebra/developer-zebra-site/src/mx/overview/index.md

 ### Operating System Extensions (OSX)

-OSX is the term used to refer to changes and extensions to the standard AOSP as included in a BSP.
-OSX is versioned and the version of OSX in a device is the primary way to determine which changes and extensions are present in the operating system of that device.
-As a general rule, the version of OSX that is in a device can ONLY be changed by loading a different BSP (that contains a different version of OSX) into that device, via the OS update process.
+OSX is the term used to refer to a Zebra-proprietary implementation of changes and extensions to the standard AOSP as included in a BSP.
+The version of OSX in a device is the primary way to determine which changes and extensions are present in the operating system of that device. **The root OSX version number always matches the root number of the Android version that it extends**.
+For example, Android 5.x would always be extended by OSX 5.x.
+As a general rule, the version of OSX in a device can be changed ONLY by loading a different BSP (containing a different version of OSX) into that device using the OS update process.

 ### MX Management System (MXMS)